jupyter-server/jupyter_server/docs/source/frontends.rst

             # Change the jinja templating environment
             self.settings.update({'myfrontend_jinja2_env': ...})

 The ``ExtensionApp`` uses the following methods and properties to connect your frontend to the Jupyter server.
-Overwrite these methods to add your custom settings, handlers and templates:
+Overwrite these pieces to add your custom settings, handlers and templates:

+Methods

 * ``initialize_setting()``: adds custom settings to the Tornado Web Application.
 * ``initialize_handlers()``: appends handlers to the Tornado Web Application.
 * ``initialize_templates()``: initialize the templating engine (e.g. jinja2) for your frontend.

+Properties

 * ``name``: the name of the extension
 * ``default_url``: the url that your extension will serve its homepage.
 * ``load_other_extensions``: should your extension expose other server extensions when launched directly?

 Writing frontend handlers
 -------------------------